CarterEVERYTHING-Codes/ClassVote/README.md

     *   **Register a Web App:** Go to Project Overview > Project settings (gear icon) > General tab.
 Scroll down to "Your apps" and click on the Web icon (</>) to add a web app.
 Follow the prompts.
     *   **Copy Configuration:** After registering the web app, Firebase will display a `firebaseConfig` object.
 Copy these values.
     *   **Update `src/lib/firebase.ts`:** Open the `src/lib/firebase.ts` file in your project and replace the placeholder values in the `firebaseConfig` object with the ones you copied from your Firebase project.
     *   **Firestore Security Rules:** Update your Firestore security rules.
-Navigate to Firestore Database > Rules tab in the Firebase console and replace the default rules with the following:
+Navigate to Firestore Database > Rules tab in the Firebase console and replace the default rules with the following (or the latest recommended version from this project if it has been updated):
         ```firestore-rules
         rules_version = '2';
         service cloud.firestore {